DrSnyder86/ls_trucking/README.md

 ### Cargo cannot be loaded or delivered

 - Confirm the cargo item exists in your inventory resource.
-- Confirm the matching install item file was added.
+- Confirm the matching install item file was imported.
 - If not using `ox_inventory`, keep `UseInternalTrunkFallback = true`.

 ### Contractor route says active after restart